iturdikulov/notes/font.md

 ---
-title: Font
 date: 2022-12-29
+draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# Font

 > In metal typesetting, a font is a particular size, weight and style of a
 > typeface.
 Each font is a matched set of type, with a piece (a "sort") for each